ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: fetch_multiple(count=None, timeout=datetime.timedelta(seconds=1.0))

-    Returns an array of named tuples that were previously taken and are stored in the NI-DCPower buffer.
+    Returns an list of named tuples (Measurement) that were previously taken and are stored in the NI-DCPower buffer.
 This method should not be used when the :py:data:`nidcpower.Session.measure_when` property is set to :py:data:`~nidcpower.MeasureWhen.ON_DEMAND`.
 You must first call :py:meth:`nidcpower.Session._initiate` before calling this method.

-    Fields in named tuple:
+    Fields in Measurement:

     - **voltage** (float)
     - **current** (float)